eleda77/eleda77.github.io/docs/vocab_list.md

 **propitious** - giving or indicating a good chance of success; favorable

+**propound** - to put forward or offer for consideration, acceptance, or adoption; set forth; propose

 **proprioception** - perception or awareness of the position and movement of the body

 **proscenium** - the part of a theater stage in front of the curtain